apache/spark/docs/sql-ref-syntax-qry-select-cte.md

 ### Description

-A common table expression (CTE) defines a temporary result set that a user can reference within the duration of a SQL statement.
-A CTE can be used wherever a SELECT statement is used; for example, it can be used in a SELECT, INSERT, UPDATE, DELETE, MERGE or CREATE VIEW statement.
-A CTE has a name with an optional column names list, followed by a query expression.
+A common table expression (CTE) defines a temporary result set that a user can reference possibly multiple times within the scope of a SQL statement.
+A CTE is used mainly in a SELECT statement.
+It is defined with a name including an optional column names list, followed by a query expression.
 When a CTE references itself, it is called a recursive CTE.

 ### Syntax